Minister ran Goodwill with heart, head

 When he retired, Goodwill named its headquarters, then on the South Side, as the Robert S. Foltz Building.

-In addition to his wife, Nan, and son, Nelson, Mr. Foltz is survived by his sons, Drayton Foltz of Mt.
-Lebanon and Joseph Foltz of Sewickley Heights; and one grandson.
+In addition to his wife, Nan, and son, Nelson, Mr. Foltz is survived by his son, Drayton Foltz of Mt.
+Lebanon; and brother, Joseph Foltz of Sewickley Hills.

 A Service of Celebration will be held at 11 a.m.
 Friday in Smithfield United Church of Christ, 620 Smithfield St., Downtown.
 Burial will be private.
 The Smith Funeral Home in West Middlesex, Mercer County, is handling the arrangements.